 Grants are recognized as income when all conditions of such grants are fulfilled or there is a reasonable assurance that they will be fulfilled.
 Grant income is classified as a reduction of research and development expenses.
-For both the three and nine months ended March 31, 2016, grant income amounted to approximately \$9,000.
-No grant income was recognized for the three and nine months ended March 31, 2015.
+In Fiscal 2017, grant income amounted to approximately \$36,000.
+No grant income was recognized in Fiscal 2016.